glerner/phpunit-testing/docs/tools/PHPCS-PHPCBF-Guide.md

 - `WordPress.Arrays.ArrayIndentation`: Precise array indentation
 - `WordPress.WhiteSpace.OperatorSpacing`: Spacing around operators

 These exclusions focus the code quality tools on catching actual bugs.
-They exclude minor formatting issues, that WordPress plugins don't need to be concerned about, and would require manually editing a lot of code.
+They exclude minor formatting issues, that WordPress plugin developers don't need to be concerned about, and would require manually editing a lot of code.
+Still, is a good coding practice to write new code following these formatting standards.

 ## Troubleshooting